Redditch: In popular culture

-Malcolm Bradbury's novel The History Man, which was dramatised by the BBC in 1981, contained a reference to Redditch when Flora Beniform, a sociologist, mentioned to the hero Howard Kirk that she was studying an outbreak of troilism in Redditch.

-It is also sometimes reported as being mentioned in the John Cooper Clarke song, 'Burnley', however Reddish (a district in Greater Manchester) is the more likely interpretation.

-Rik Mayall's Kevin Turvey – The Man Behind The Green Door was set and filmed in Redditch.

 The 2012 film Sightseers is partly set in Redditch.

 Redditch is featured in a section heading in An Utterly Impartial History of Britain by John O'Farrell.

 Birmingham and national TV comedian Jasper Carrott makes Redditch a repeated butt of his jokes, for example over the difficulty of escaping the Redditch ring road.

 There is a listed theatre in Redditch called the Palace Theatre.